 I feel so alone right now.

 I hate this.

-I can soothe myself by touching my own skin lovingly – on my arm, my leg, my face.
-My skin will transmit my love to my heart and mind.
+Alone: I can soothe myself by touching my own skin lovingly – on my arm, my leg, my face.
+My touch transmits my love and acceptance physically to myself.

 With a Loved One: I will soothe you by touching your skin lovingly in a place that you agree is comfortable and safe for you.
 With my touch, I’m transmitting my love and acceptance physically to you.